My first Blog… First Posted 22nd July 2012

 “Doubt everything, find your own Light”

-With that in mind, I am not asking anyone to believe what I write and I make no claims that any of this information is technically correct.
-It’s simply my own work in progress and it works for me.
-Exact classifications are impossible because I cannot completely define who and what I am yet.
-If and when I ever do, I may inform the world, but for now, I have no “Proof of my Truth”, so to speak.
-It’s not an academic paper up for scrutiny from my peers, so I have the luxury of not needing to insist it is.
+So, with all that in mind, am not asking anyone to believe what I write, and I make no claims that any of this information is technically correct.
+That’s not a negative comment, it’s realistic.
+(My personal subjective experiences are my own and after all, some of my perceptions can change in a moment).
+It’s simply my own work in progress and it makes sense to me.
+Exact classifications are impossible because I cannot completely define who and what I am yet, and so for now, I have no “Proof of my Truth”, so to speak.